My Sibling's Romance: Filming

 The first half of My Sibling's Romance was filmed in South Korea; from episode 10, they filmed in Singapore.
 During an interview, PD Lee mentioned that staff placed more than 100 cameras around the house in order to film the show.
 The production staff members also hid behind a one-way mirror to shoot the participants.
 The staff rarely faced the participants except during interviews or when setting the microphone.

 Casting

-PD Lee said that the casting of My Sibling's Romance required real relatives, but public auditions weren't able to be held because the new production idea was supposed to not be known in advance.
+PD Lee said that the casting of My Sibling's Romance required real relatives, but public auditions weren't able to be held because the new production idea was supposed to be secret.
 The staff contacted around 1500 people through Instagram direct messaging; after deciding that the person was attractive, they revealed the show's concept, but many of those contacted did not have an opposite-sex sibling.
 Difficulties also came with casting the parents, as they had to appear in the show as well.
-Because of that, the siblings were not recruited with representativeness of 'normal family fantasy' (Note: the 'normal family fantasy' is a norm that a family of four consists of a father, mother and two children) in mind, but more of finding attractive people to recruit.
+Because of that, the siblings were not recruited with representativeness of 'normal family fantasy' (Note: the 'normal family fantasy' is a norm that a family of four consists of a father, mother and two children) in mind, but more by finding attractive people to recruit.